novelmartis/novelmartis.github.io/projects.md

 [//]: # (Project with Adrien and Tim)

 <div class="p_post">
-  <h3 class="p_post_h">Iterative category inference in recurrent neural networks</h3>
+  <h3 class="p_post_h">How recurrence dovetails with feedforward processing in RNNs</h3>
   <img class="p_post" src="{{site.url}}/assets/blt_arrangement.png" height="200">
   <b>With:</b> <a href="https://scholar.google.ch/citations?user=YA6DPIcAAAAJ&hl=en">Adrien Doerig</a>, <a href="https://scholar.google.com/citations?user=JXcWFkgAAAAJ&hl=en">Tim Kietzmann</a><br>
-  <b>Summary:</b> Can we see signs of iterative category inference in RNNs?
-What kind of shape/texture/semantic space does the inference adhere to?
-Does the network play 20 questions with the image?
-What operations in the RNN lead to these processes?<br>
+  <b>Summary:</b> In RNNs performing image classification, the feedforward sweep instantiates a representational arrangement that dovetails with the recurrence-induced "equal movement for all representations" prior, allowing classifications to be corrected.<br>
   <b>Publications:</b> <a href="https://arxiv.org/abs/2308.12435">CCN'23 paper</a><br>
   <!-- <b>Comments:</b> <a href="">CCN paper in brief</a> --><br>
 </div>